MPC-SoK/frameworks/motion/README.md

 There is also currently no notion of circuit layers in MOTION.
 In a nutshell, all `Gates` have `Shares` as both inputs and outputs.
 The `Gates` wait for their input `Shares` to become "ready" to start their own evaluation.
-After their evaluation, `Gates` set their output wires and mark them "ready" which gives the green light for the waiting gates to start their evaluation.
+After their evaluation, `Gates` set their output wires and mark them "ready" which gives green light for the waiting gates to start their evaluation.
-This procedure is done completely asynchronously using stackfull coroutines, namely `Boost.Fibers`.
+This procedure is done completely asynchronously using stackful coroutines, namely `Boost.Fibers`.

 ### Communication serialization

-The communication in MOTION is serialized completely using the efficient `flatbuffers` serialization library.
+Communication in MOTION is completely serial using the efficient `flatbuffers` serialization library.

 ### Benchmarks

-We provide `Statistics` classes for analyzing communication and computation costs.
+MOTION's authors provide `Statistics` classes for analyzing communication and computation costs.
 They have APIs to convert the collected statistics to either a human-readable format, e.g., to print them into the terminal, or to a machine-readable format, namely JSON, using `Boost.JSON`.